lylhw13/vs_Hugo/content/post/zhaopin/wait_calssify.md

 工作遇到的最难的问题

 自我介绍
+First of all, thank you for this interview opportunity.
+I am so honored to be here.
 My name is liu.
 I graduated from xianjiaotong university with a master degree in 2016.
+I have been working at JiangSu Intellisense Company for 4 years.
+My main job is to develop and maintain the MEMS CAE software.
 I have over four years of experience in program developing.
-My main job is to develop and maintain the MEMS CAE software.
 I am experienced C/C++ and familiar with linux and tcp/ip protocol.

+I am reliable and hark-working.
+Also I am open and willing to learn.
+I hope you can give me the chance.

 For me, my biggest advantage is cooperationg with others and I think I'm a good team player and I'm a person of great honesty to ohters.
 Also I am able to work under great pressure.
 I hope you can give me the chance.

+I'm the type of person if you ask me a question, and I don't know the answer I'm gonna tell you that I don't know.
+But I bet you what.
+I know how to find the answer, and I will find the answer.

 工作内容
 My main job is to develop and maintain the MEMS CAE software suit.
 The software is used to do mulit-physics analysis.
 The software by solving physics equations, like Newton's Law, to simulate the deformation of the object which at some situation, for example force, electric and so on.
 The software can reduce the time and money for the progress.
+So my work mainly consist of two parts: solve function of physics and use coding to accomplish the idea.
 Half of my work is to solve funciton of physics and the left time is to develop.

 the main market for our products is japan and us.